disberd/SimplePlutoInclude.jl/README.md

 ![image](https://github.com/disberd/SimplePlutoInclude.jl/assets/12846528/3eabe137-ca4a-46a3-a68b-a1c66a18d1aa)

 > [!WARNING]
-> When specifying the path as an expression depending on variables/functions defined in the notebook itself, the behavior of the `@plutoinclude` macro might behave strangely as the code loading is happening during macro expansion.
+> When specifying the path as an expression depending on variables/functions defined in the notebook itself, the `@plutoinclude` macro might behave strangely as the code loading is happening during macro expansion.
 The following two _strange_ behaviors are important to know about when using variables/functions defined within the notebook as input to the macro:
 > - The cell containing the macro will error when running for the first time after opening a notebook.
 This is because the symbol/function is evaluated during the first macro expansion, so **before** the cell definining the symbol/function is first executed.
 This can easily be solved by manually re-running the cell with `@plutoinclude`.
 > - The `@plutoinclude` macro will not reload the contents of the file upon _reactive_ run (i.e. when the cell is ran because one of its dependencies has been changed).
 This is because the macro is not _expanded_/_compiled_ again upon _reactive_ run, so the module containing the _included_ file will not be re-created.